 For this post, we particularly welcome applications from women and people from minority ethnic groups.

 Salaries will be on the appropriate salary scale and will be commensurate with experience, taking into account pay equity within the Department.

 The salary scale starts at £89,502 per annum (pay award pending) and can be found on the LSE website

 The Department of Psychological and Behavioural Science teaches and conducts cutting-edge research that is both based in and applied to the real world.
-We are looking for someone who is a world-leading specialist in Psychological and Behavioural Science, who can forge strong inter-disciplinary links across the LSE, in the UK and the rest of the world.
+We are looking for someone who is a world-leading specialist in any field of psychological and behavioural science, who can forge strong inter-disciplinary links across the LSE, in the UK and the rest of the world.
 The successful candidate will not only be an outstanding researcher, but also an inspirational teacher who will be a core part of the team that positions our Department as a leading global player in the field.

-Candidates should have expertise and research interests in Psychological and Behavioural Science, specifically Social, Organisational and Cognate areas and a PhD in Psychological and Behavioural Science or a related discipline.
-Candidates should also have a proven and significant record of outstanding research, as evidenced by existing publications of world leading quality.
-An outstanding international reputation in Psychological and Behavioural Science, a track record in successfully bidding for external funding, and the ability to undertake research that has impact and engage in knowledge exchange is also essential.
+Candidates should have expertise and research interests in Psychological and Behavioural Science and a PhD in Psychological and Behavioural Science or a related discipline.
+A proven and significant record of outstanding research as evidenced by existing publications of world leading quality, an outstanding international reputation in Psychological and Behavioural Science, a track record in successfully bidding for external funding, and the ability to undertake research that has impact and engage in knowledge exchange is also essential.
 They should also have a significant track record of excellence in teaching Psychological and Behavioural Science at undergraduate and postgraduate level, with a commitment to fostering a positive learning environment for students.
 Candidates should have an established track record in providing leadership in advancing research and teaching and in departmental administration and strategic decision-making.

 The other criteria that will be used when shortlisting for this post can be found on the person specification, which is attached to this vacancy on the LSE’s online recruitment system.